davidguzmanr/RoadTrafficSimulator/README.md

 and [How to install Gulp](https://tecadmin.net/install-gulp-js-on-ubuntu/) to install the necessary in Ubuntu.

 # References
-The original is in [volkhin](https://github.com/volkhin/RoadTrafficSimulator), I am just making changes to it for my needs.
+The original is in [volkhin](https://github.com/volkhin/RoadTrafficSimulator), we are just making changes to it for our needs.